juanmanuel0963/golang_aws_terraform_jenkins/README.md

 Before running the deployment, we must build the executable files for each of the microservices.
 We do this by executing steps 1 to 3.

-step_1_delete_exe_files

-step_2_build_rest_executables

-step_3_build_grpc_op_executables
+Step 1: Delete exe files. step_1_delete_exe_files

+Step 2: Build RESTful executables. step_2_build_rest_executables

+Step 3: Build gRPC executables. step_3_build_grpc_op_executables

-Once the code is compiled, we must upload the changes to the Github repository.
+Step 4: Once the code is compiled, we must upload the changes to the Github repository.

-Once the changes are in Github, we can execute steps 4 and 5 to deploy the code to the "Development" and "Testing" environments.

-step_4_deploy_dev

-step_5_deploy_test
+Step 4: Deploy to Dev environment. step_4_deploy_dev

+Step 5: Deploy to Test environment. step_5_deploy_test

 ## 	Deploy through Jenkins